hashierholmes/User-Search-CSV/README.md

 # User Search CSV

-A simple backend app to search users by phone number or carrier.
+A simple backend app to search users by phone number.
 Works with a CSV file and returns results as JSON.

 ---